eezis/quasar-firebase-staging-and-prod-environments/README.md

 The initialization creates two files, `.firebaserc` & `firbase.json` and you should inspect their form.

-Now you manage deploying a single local project to two remote firebase projects, you will leverage the `firebase use` command.
+Now is a good time to revisit our objective: we wish to conditionally deploy a single local project, to either a production or staging site hosted at firebase.
+This is a common ojbective and firebase has a command that you can leverage the `firebase use` command.
+You alias your sites, then you can use commands like `firebase use staging` and `firebase use production`.

 ```
 ~$ firebase use --add